gddmkr42171822/csci4273/pa4/Tasklist.md

 - [ ] Implement Ip protocol send with pipe
 - [ ] Implement Ip protocol receive with pipe
 - [ ] Find header lengths for all protocols
+- [ ] Generalize pipe send and receive